jijicanyu/Subdomino/README.md

 # Subdomino
 ![Image of Subdomino](http://image.noelshack.com/fichiers/2016/39/1475404267-capture-d-ecran-de-2016-10-02-17-28-57.png)
+An application that enumerates subdomains, and scan them with different rules
 ```
 Warning : Need to be run as root in order to ping a domain, due to the socket use !
 ```